 This story originally appeared in October 2019 as part of our “Untangling Homelessness” series.
-We reached out to partners during the COVID-19 pandemic to get updates on their work.
+We've periodically touched base with partners during the COVID-19 pandemic to get updates on their work.
 See our October 2020 update here and our October 2021 update here.

 BY ELLIE HENSLEY

-Editor's Note: This story is the second in a three-part series.
+Editor's Note: This story is part of an ongoing series.

 There are approximately 3,200 homeless living within the City of Atlanta’s 130 square-mile footprint, including nearly 400 that are considered “chronically homeless” because they do not have access to shelter and have been on the streets for a year or more.
 In our first installment in this series, we looked at how the number of homeless people are declining in Atlanta, gathering insight from individuals deeply involved in this difficult issue, including the faith community, business leaders and the City of Atlanta.

-Alarm Clock: Midtown Blue Public Safety Officer Byron Watkins Checks on Homeless at Sunrise
+Alarm Clock: Midtown Blue Public Safety Officers Check in on Homeless at Sunrise

-Long before many of us are headed to work or even awake, Midtown Blue Public Safety Officer Byron Watkins is on patrol in the Midtown Improvement District to perform welfare checks on people experiencing homelessness.
+Long before many of us are headed to work or even awake, Midtown Blue Public Safety Offices patrol the Midtown Improvement District to perform welfare checks on people experiencing homelessness.
 Because this work happens quietly before sunrise, few residents or workers even know about it.
 For example, only one in three respondents to the 2019 Midtown Community Survey knew about this function of Midtown Blue’s daily work.

-After working this pre-dawn beat for more than two years, Watkins knows their names, their stories, where they’ve been before and the circumstances that led them to live on the streets.
+After working this pre-dawn beat daily, PSOs learn individuals' names, their stories, where they’ve been before and the circumstances that led them to live on the streets.

 “We are going to many of the same locations and waking up the same people every day," said Byron Watkins, a PSO during the time he gave this interview in October 2019.
 Watkins has since left the PSO program.
 “It’s not hard to find the homeless, it’s just hard to help them.”

-Watkins’ duties at 6:00am include moving people along from sleeping in the public right of way, and on private property including the doorsteps of condos, restaurants and other businesses.
+Watkins’ duties at 6:00am included moving people along from sleeping in the public right of way, and on private property including the doorsteps of condos, restaurants and other businesses.

 “I’m their alarm clock,” Watkins said.
-Watkins, who served in the U.S. Marine Corps, usually goes out alone to perform these welfare checks.
-He said he approaches people with caution.
-The task requires balancing law enforcement (sleeping in the public right-of-way is illegal per City code) with compassion.
+Watkins, who served in the U.S. Marine Corps, usually performed these welfare checks alone.
+He said he approached people with caution.
+The task required balancing law enforcement (sleeping in the public right-of-way is illegal per City code) with compassion.
 While Atlanta Police Department (APD) can’t enter private property to do this, Midtown Blue personnel can, performing this function with express written permission from property owners.

 But what is the ideal balance for handling personal safety and compliance when incidents occur on private property?
 For context, there are roughly 450 private buildings in the Midtown Improvement District.
 Midtown Blue public safety personnel cannot be everywhere at once.
 Some buildings employ private security staff.
 Others ask Midtown Blue to handle issues as needed.